Bosch (TV series): Season 3

 Sixteen months later.
 Bosch is haunted with new leads to pursue on his mother's murder case.
 The season opens with a graffiti-tagging street teen being in the vicinity where a homeless veteran, Billy Meadows, is murdered.
-Bosch is identified as a suspect in the recent murder of Ed Gunn (a person who fits the MO of his mother's killer), and is doggedly pursued by veteran Detective Jimmy Robertson.
+Bosch is identified as a suspect in the recent murder of Ed Gunn (a person who fits the MO of his mother's killer), and is doggedly pursued by veteran detective Jimmy Robertson.

 Concurrently, Bosch is monitoring an ongoing criminal trial involving a powerful Hollywood movie mogul who is under house arrest.
 The director employs for his security a former 20+ year police detective, who proves to be a meddlesome and worthy adversary against Bosch and LAPD.

 Bosch's personal life takes on new challenges.
 His teenage daughter, Maddie, is living in LA with him.
-He also has started a romantic relationship with the deputy DA.
+He also has started a romantic relationship with a deputy DA.
 A serial murderer known as the Koreatown Killer (KTK) is introduced to the series.